 Sleep Tight!
 Don’t Let the Bed Bugs Bite

 Remember when this was just a saying that parents said to their children when tucking them in at night?
 Well now there is a real possibility that at some point, these words may have actual meaning for some families.
 Here at Capitol Pest, we understand the importance of protecting children and families from the nightmare that can be caused by a bed bug infestation.
-Our staff entomologist, Dr. Russell Travers and our executive team are always looking for ways to ensure we are employing the latest technology.
+Our staff Biochemist and 2 PhD Entomologists have developed a unique treatment process that is both safe and the most effective treatment available.
+As a result, we offer the best warranty in the business.
 We are constantly training our staff to be the best at bed bug control and prevention as well as all other services that we provide.

-Capitol Pest’s ONE YEAR Renewable Bed Bug Treatment Warranty
+Capitol Pest’s ONE YEAR Renewable Bed Bug Control Treatment Warranty

 Use of a specially formulated liquid insecticide mixed with a synergist to deliver a quick elimination of all stages (including eggs) of bed bugs within 48 hours with no known resistance.

 - This is used in all cracks and crevices including, the tufts and seams of the mattress and box spring; the bottom cloth of the box spring will be removed and the inside treated; all drawers and the insides of the nightstands and dressers; the tufts and seams and the bottom of couches, loveseats, and chairs; the baseboards throughout the home, the back of picture frames; and other areas as labelled.

 Use of a fast-acting dust in cracks and crevices throughout the accessible areas of the home; dust around electrical outlets into the wall voids and pull back carpet edges to dust under the baseboards.
 This will kill bed bugs within 72 hours of coming into contact with the dust and sets a barrier to control the movement from one area to another.